-- 1. Train Service forecast for FY 2024-25 assumes restoration to pre-pandemic levels of 30 weekday/22 weekend in March of 2025. - 2.
-Forecasts for Amtrak Operations is based on the Cost Optimization Strategic Initiative (COSI) model outputs developed by California Department of Transportation (Caltrans) Division of Rail and Mass Transit (DRMT) along with the California Intercity Passenger Rail Joint Powers Authorities, including CCJPA.
-Amtrak estimates commencing in FY 2024-25 do not include train equipment maintenance which will be provided by a new maintainer.
-Train Service forecast for FY 2024-25 assumes restoration to pre-pandemic levels of 30 weekday/22 weekend in March of 2025. - 3.
-Funding for the maintenance of the equipment to operate the Capitol Corridor service is transitioning from Amtrak to another third-party maintainer.
-The new equipment maintenance contract has been procured by SJJPA who will pay for the costs on behalf of the Northern California Fleet, including CCJPA, for which funding will be requested by San Joaquin Joint Powers Authority (SJJPA) on behalf of CCJPA in its Annual Business Plan process. - 4.
+- The FY 2024-25 Amtrak Operations forecast assumes restoration of train service levels to pre-pandemic levels of 30 weekday/22 weekend in March of 2025, and the FY 2025-26 and FY 2026-27 forecasts assume full train service levels for the full year.
+Forecasts for Amtrak Operations are based on the Cost Optimization Strategic Initiative (COSI) model outputs developed by California Department of Transportation (Caltrans) Division of Rail and Mass Transit (DRMT) along with the California Intercity Passenger Rail Joint Powers Authorities, including CCIPA.
+Amtrak estimates commencing in FY 2024-25 do not include train equipment maintenance which will be provided by a new maintainer. - The new equipment maintenance contract for the Northern California Fleet has been procured by San Joaquin Joint Powers Authority (SJJPA) who will manage the contract and request funding in its Annual Business Plan process. - 3.
 Direct Operations captures operating expenses that were formerly included in the Amtrak Operating contract, as well as other direct operating expenses, such as bus partnerships, station contracts, transit transfers, rail safety, and system monitoring.
-The FY2025-26 and FY2026-27 Direct Operations funding request includes Tap2Ride expenses, which were formerly funded under the CA Intercity Passenger Rail Supplemental allocation for CalITP. - 5.
-As of the writing of this ABP, given the as-yet unspecified impacts of the adopted State of California FY 2024-25 budget reductions, the amounts represented for FY 2024-25 are 75 percent of CCJPA's annual request for Administration, Marketing, and Information/Customer Support Services. - 6.
-Total CCJPA Funding Requirement to provide administrative management and operations of the Capitol Corridor Service does not include the Train Equipment Maintenance budget which is being requested on behalf of CCJPA by SJJPA. - 7.
-CA Intercity Passenger Rail (IPR) Support Supplemental Allocation is funding to support CCJPA-led projects that benefit the three California IPRs including the Capitol Corridor, the San Joaquins, and the Pacific Surfliner. - 8.
-FY 2024-25 request for California Integrated Travel Program includes funding for Tap2Ride, Capitol Corridor's implementation of contactless payments on CC trains.
-The FY2025-26 & FY2026-27 funding requests for CalITP do not include forecasts for Tap2Ride, which have been budgeted for under Direct Operations. - 9.
-Total CCJPA Funding Requirement does not include the Train Equipment Maintenance budget which is being requested on behalf of CCJPA by SJJPA.
+The FY2025-26 and FY2026-27 Direct Operations funding request includes Tap2Ride expenses, which were formerly funded under the CA Intercity Passenger Rail Supplemental allocation for CalITP. - 4.
+Total Funding Requests do not include the Train Equipment Maintenance budget which is being requested on behalf of CCJPA by SJJPA. - 5.
+CA Intercity Passenger Rail (IPR) Support Supplemental Allocation is funding to support CCJPA-led projects that benefit the three California IPRs including the Capitol Corridor, the San Joaquins, and the Pacific Surfliner. - FY 2024-25 request for California Integrated Travel Program includes funding for Tap2Ride, Capitol Corridor's implementation of contactless payments on CC trains, and is reorganized for FY2025-26 & FY2026-27 to be included under Direct Operations.